 Room types at Sabyinyo Silverback

-Sabyinyo Silverback Lodge has six cottages.
-All are stone buildings with Rwandese terracotta tile roofs, and feature sitting areas, fireplaces and stylish en-suite bathrooms.
-Space heaters supplement the log fire to create a haven of warmth.
-A verandah invites you to relax and enjoy the lush bird-filled gardens.
+Sabyinyo has six charming cottages with Rwandese terracotta tile roofs.
+Each has a spacious sitting area, a fireplace and extra-roomy en-suite bathroom.
+Space heaters by the beds supplement the log fire, to create a haven of warmth.
+Outdoors, a spacious veranda invites you to relax and enjoy the bird-filled gardens.

 Activities at Sabyinyo Silverback

 Wilderness Sabyinyo – A Trip To Twin Lakes

 A visit to see Lake Burera and Lake Ruhondo is a must on any itinerary.
 Located between Musanze and the Ugandan border, the Twin Lakes offer magnificent views over the Virunga Volcanoes, while the surrounding hills create a picture-perfect frame around the deep blue waters.
 Guests can take a gentle walk around one of the lakes, and enjoy wonderful birding.
 However, due to the steep nature of the landscape, it is often preferable to drive up the small track leading to a lodge tucked away at the top of the hill: the perfect spot to enjoy a refreshing drink and soak up the glorious vistas.

 The Twin Lakes are 45 minutes by car from Sabyinyo, and are reached via a good tarmac road south to Musanze, and then back north towards Cyanika, or via a narrow but picturesque dirt road that follows the contours of the mountain.

 Enjoy a short trek to view this beautiful primate, which is endemic to the area and lives in groups of between 30 to 80 individuals in the Park’s bamboo forest.

 * Park fees are not included and are at extra cost.